5 Things To Know Before Refinishing Old Hardwood Floors

 We were able to keep much of the original charm, which was important to us.

-Have you ever been involved refinishing old hardwood floors before?
+Do you have stories about refinishing old hardwood floors?
 Make sure you leave your favourite tips and resources in the comments.

 So please do not forget to follow us as we continue on the #totsreno journey.
 OR forget all this hard work and read Tips for a less Stressful Family Vacation!